Soontao/cycle-import-check/README.md

 [![codecov](https://codecov.io/gh/Soontao/cycle-import-check/branch/master/graph/badge.svg)](https://codecov.io/gh/Soontao/cycle-import-check)
 [![npm version](https://badge.fury.io/js/cycle-import-check.svg)](https://badge.fury.io/js/cycle-import-check)

-ES6 cycle import check tool, suuport js, ts, jsx, tsx and mjs, will ignore all `node_modules` files.
+ES6 cycle import check tool, support js, ts, jsx, tsx and mjs, will ignore all `node_modules` files.

 ## Why ?

-In Javascirpt ES6, we use `import` & `export` in modules, but if files cycle import each other, some exported objects will be `undefined` in runtime.
+In javascript ES6 standard, people use `import` & `export` keyword in modules, but if js files cycle import each other, some exported objects will be `undefined` in runtime.

 The best practice is **one-way dependence**, and I wrote this tool to ensure no cycle-dependency in projects.